paulsuttle/caption-this/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Bug Report - Amsale
+name: Feature request
-about: Issue log tracker
+about: Suggest an idea for this project
 title: ''
-labels: bug
+labels: ''
-assignees: tulikapgit
+assignees: ''

 ---